Answers to frequently asked questions about HomeAgain and microchipping.

 How much do HomeAgain microchips and scanners cost veterinarians?

-New HomeAgain clinics will be offered an introductory price of $750 (a $1,349 value) for two cartons of Universal WorldChip™ microchips and one Universal WorldScan™ Reader.
+New HomeAgain clinics will be offered an introductory price of $750 (a $1,349 value) for two boxes of the HomeAgain Universal WorldChip™ or two boxes of the HomeAgain XS™ Microchip and one Universal WorldScan™ Reader.
 For every 25 HomeAgain enrollments, clinics will receive a free carton of microchips.
 With continued enrollments at that level, it is possible to never have to pay for microchips again.
-Animal shelters should call 1-888-HomeAgain for information on discounted shelter pricing.
+Animal shelters should call 1-888-HomeAgain for information on discounted shelter pricing

 Can the HomeAgain scanner detect and read all microchips?